 Though the gardens are a hit with tourists, residents sometimes forget that the Montreal Botanical Garden, one of the largest of its kind in the world, is in their own backyard.
 I'd go as far as to say the Jardin Botanique de Montréal represents the most beautiful grounds on the entire island.
-A haven with almost 200 different bird species, a fox family and 22,000 types of plants, flowers and trees, the Montreal Botanical Garden is so much more than a tourist destination and yet many locals are unaware that they can have unlimited access to the ever-changing grounds, special events and the Montreal Insectarium for an entire year at a price cheaper than a night on the town.
+A haven with almost 200 different bird species, a fox family and 22,000 types of plants, flowers and trees, the Montreal Botanical Garden is so much more than a summer tourist destination.
+It's a refuge for locals needing a break from city life and a year-round attraction.

 Arguably the most beautiful location in the city, the Montreal Botanical Garden's ten indoor greenhouses are open year-round, and spring, summer and fall feature several outdoor theme gardens, including:

 - a Chinese garden

 - a Japanese garden